 Ms. Miller has presented research papers on the topic of music reading at the International Suzuki Research Symposium in 1999 and 2001.

-Volunteer work includes beging a greeter and participating in worship at her church, and assisting clients at Patchwork Pantry.
+Volunteer work includes being a greeter and participating in worship at her church, and assisting clients at Patchwork Pantry.

 Before coming to EMU in 1989, she taught strings and orchestra for 11 years in Baltimore and was the music department chair at Arlington Baptist School.

 Kenneth Nafziger was a post-doctoral conducting student with Helmuth Rilling in Stuttgart-Germany.
-In addition to his EMU course load, he is artistic director and conductor of the annual Shenandoah Valley Bach Festival (Harrisonburg, Va.), and of the chamber choirs Musica Viva (in Winchester, Va.) and Voce (in Reston, Va.)
+In addition to his EMU course load, he is artistic director and conductor of the annual Shenandoah Valley Bach Festival (Harrisonburg, Va.), and of the Winchester Musica Viva (in Winchester, Va.).
+This season, he concluded his 16-year position as conductor and music director of Voce Chamber Singers (in Reston, Va.)
 Between 1999 and 2003, he made numerous trips to Cuba, where he was a guest orchestral and choral conductor, taught courses and workshops, and led EMU Chamber Singers.
 He was music editor of ‘Hymnal: A Worship Book’ (1992), editor of its accompaniment handbook, and assistant to the editor of ‘Sing the Journey’ (2005) and ‘Sing the Story’ (2007).
 He is active in the United States and Canada as a guest conductor, workshop leader and clinician.
 He co-authored a book ‘Singing, a Mennonite Voice’, which was released in 2001.